 * Note: A "romantic relationship" does not necessarily have to be a sexual relationship.

 If as a result of this domestic violence incident, you got a temporary or permanent order of protection that removes the abuser from the home, the judge should not evict you.**

-If you filed for an order of protection based on this incident and asked that the abuser be removed from the home but the judge didn't grant you the order OR you filed a police report based on the incident (within the past 60 days), the judge has the option (discretion) to not evict you.***
+If you filed for an order of protection based on this incident and asked that the abuser be removed from the home, but the judge didn't grant you the order or you filed a police report based on the incident (within the past 60 days), the judge has the option (discretion) to not evict you.***

-In this section, even though the domestic violence incident must be an act that is punishable as a crime, the abuser does not necessarily have to be arrested for it in order for you to be protected under this law.
+Note: In this section, even though the domestic violence incident must be an act that is punishable as a crime, the abuser does not necessarily have to be arrested for it in order for you to be protected under this law.
 Also, you could be protected if you are being taken to court for things the abuser did to your apartment during a domestic violence incident.
-For example, if your abuser kicks in the door or punches a hole in the wall, and the landlord is trying to evict you due to this damage to your apartment, you could be protected from eviction.
-If the landlord is taking you to court because he got complaints from your neighbors about noise caused by the abuser screaming at you, this law may protect you.
+For example, if the abuser kicks in the door or punches a hole in the wall, and the landlord is trying to evict you due to this damage to your apartment, you could be protected from eviction.
+If the landlord is taking you to court because s/he got complaints from your neighbors about noise caused by the abuser screaming at you, this law may protect you.